conwayek/DARPA_Mapping/README.md

 https://criticalminerals.darpa.mil/The-Competition

 ## Install Instructions
-Read 'InstallInstructions.txt' on how to install an appropriate anaconda environment.
+Read 'InstallInstructions.txt' on how to install the appropriate anaconda environment with the necessary packages.
+Also included is the version of Keras-OCR required to operate the software.

 ## Data Repos
 ### Training Data